limarizon/GNA-KUL-2017-2018/README.md

 # GNA-KUL-2017-2018
 These files contain all assignments during my time in the course GNA.
 These are 3 projects of which all code and reports are of my ownership, Liam Volckerick.
-I DO NOT ENDORSE ANY FOR OF PLAGIARISM.
+I DO NOT ENDORSE ANY FORM OF PLAGIARISM.
 If you are using any of this code, I have nothing to do with this.
 Use at own risk.

 Practicum1: SortingAlgorithms